khulnasoft/khulnasoft/doc/dev/background-information/sql/upgrades_and_migrator_design.md

 While the `up` command's concept of version is a set of embedded definitions -- the `upgrade` command does have a concept of schema migrations associated to version.
 This is the `stitched-migration-graph.json`.
-This file is generated on minor releases of Sourcegraph, and defines migrations expected to have been run at each minor version.
+This file is generated on minor releases of Khulnasoft, and defines migrations expected to have been run at each minor version.
 This is necessary for two reasons --

 1. The root migration defined in the `migration` directory is a squashed